Jargon Buster & Game Terms! [Empires and Puzzles]

 F2P – Free To Play.
 Players who don’t spend any real money on the game.

-Farming – The act of replaying past levels to collect resources.
+Farming – The act of replaying completed levels to collect resources.
+Learn how to create a Farming Team here.

 Flags – Flags are tokens that allow you to play different parts of the game.
 To complete World Map stages or Quests, you use World Energy Flags.
 For War, you use War Flags.
 For Raids, you use Raid Flags.
 For Titans, you use Titan Flags, etc. You can refill your Flags by consuming a Flask (all besides War Flags, which are not refillable).